 It had only been a month previous that I removed my “Green and Gold” tassel and tossed the cap high into the air with 250 other seniors who had gathered in the high school gymnasium in Richland, Washington.
 That was the first week of June 1977.
 It felt good to be done with high school.
 Throughout the previous twelve years I had acquired enough knowledge to graduate, but for me, school was mostly a combination of being bored and being bullied.
 School had been bearable, but I have no fond memories from those days.
 Now was the time for a fresh start.
 With plans to study engineering prerequisites at the local community college in the fall, I need to earn some tuition money over the next three months.

-That next Monday after graduation, I drive over to the part of town that is booming with new home construction.
+The Monday after graduation, I drive over to the part of town that is booming with new home construction.
 The first house I approach is clearly unfinished and unoccupied.
-Yellow stickers are still attached to the windows and the front yard is unadorned dirt with a pile of rocks near the curb.
+Yellow stickers still cling to the windows and the front yard is merely unadorned dirt with a pile of rocks near the curb.
 An extension ladder leans against the edge of the roof and two men are working on the stone veneer of the chimney.